 This really is just the most beautiful new resort, and as we head off to dinner I take another look at our Welcome note.
 It says “Welcome Home”.
 This gives me the warmest feeling.
 Bali is an amazing place, and to be welcomed at Alaya Resort as our temporary home feels very special indeed.

-I’ll share more about the Alaya Resort and our final day of our tour tomorrow.
+I’ll share more about the Alaya Resort and the final day of our tour tomorrow.

-It’s time for bed – two very, very happy world-schooling travellers need their well earned sleep.
+It’s time for bed – two very, very happy world-schooling travelers need their well-earned sleep.

 make sure you tell them Exploramum sent you!